 The choice of medication will depend on the drugs involved in the addiction, your medical history, and your recovery commitment.

 Other medications may be needed to treat underlying issues, such as depression or anxiety.
 These medications may help you on your way to a full and productive life as well as prevent relapse.

-To reduce your chance of developing a prescription drug addiction, take the following steps: Carefully follow directions.Be aware of potential interactions with other drugs.Talk with your doctor before changing the dose.Never use another person's prescription.Tell your doctor all the medicines you are taking.
-This includes over-the-counter medicines and dietary and herbal supplements.
+To help reduce your chance of developing a prescription drug addiction: Carefully follow directions.Be aware of potential interactions with other drugs.Talk with your doctor before changing the dose.Never use another person's prescription.Tell your doctor all the medications you are taking.
+This includes over-the-counter medications and dietary and herbal supplements.

 Accessed May 15, 2012.

-Prescription drugs: abuse and addiction.
+Prescription drugs & cold medicines.
 National Institute on Drug Abuse website.
 Available at:

 Accessed May 15, 2012.

 Last reviewed March 2016 by Adrian Preda, MD